garth-c/PowerBI/README.md

 <img width="347" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/e4884e4d-b436-4b9b-b316-94ebbf633dae">

-The next calculated field to calculate the discount total.
+The next calculated column to code the discount total.
 This is applying the discount rate (as a percent of the extended sales amount) from the discount rate fact table from the data model to the extendes sales amount that I just calculated above.

 ```
 discount_amt = CALCULATE(SUM(transaction_table[extend_sales]) * SUM(discount_master[disc_prcnt]))